nicholasferguson/YAD_t/Readme.md

 =====================================================================
 This was used a preliminary vehicle to study implementations of Markov Algorithms

-I extraced Markov Algorithm related files from Yad.Studio, https://github.com/Yad-Studio/YAD-Studio/ and ported these files from QT over to std / boost, as a Visual Studio 2013 console application
+I extracted Markov Algorithm related files from Yad.Studio, https://github.com/Yad-Studio/YAD-Studio/ and ported these files from QT over to std / boost, as a Visual Studio 2013 console application

 You can run YAD Studio as a checker.
 This console app will run